opentok/OpenTok-PHP-SDK/README.md

 * `data` (string) -- The data string for the signal.
 You can send a maximum of 8kB.

 * `type` (string) -- &mdash; (Optional) The type string for the signal.
-You can only send a maximum of 128 characters, and only the following character are allowed: A-Z, a-z, numbers (0-9), '-', '_', and '~'.
+You can send a maximum of 128 characters, and only the following characters are allowed: A-Z, a-z, numbers (0-9), '-', '_', and '~'.

 The `$connectionId` parameter is an optional string used to specify the connection ID of a client connected to the session.
 If you specify this value, the signal is sent to